preservim/vim-markdown/README.md

     Known limitation: does not work for links that span multiple lines.

--   `ge`: open the link under the cursor in Vim for editing.
+-   `gy`: open the link under the cursor in Vim for editing.
 Useful for relative markdown links.
 Falls back to `gf` with force editing, if not on a markdown link. `<Plug>Markdown_EditUrlUnderCursor`

     The rules for the cursor position are the same as the `gx` command.